 Two options stand out from the rest when it comes to premium travel credit cards.
 The Chase Sapphire Reserve card and The Platinum Card® from American Express offer the most benefits among all travel credit cards and give you the chance to earn a lot more points on your spending over time.

 But how do you decide between the two?
-While both offer generous sign-up bonuses, the Amex Platinum has a spending promotion that might help you earn considerably more points in the first year.
+While both offer generous welcome offers, the Amex Platinum has a spending promotion that might help you earn considerably more points in the first year.
 Meanwhile, the Chase Sapphire Reserve lets you earn rewards in the Chase Ultimate Rewards loyalty program, known for having better transfer partners.

 In this comprehensive guide, we compare these two cards based on their perks and rewards.
 Either one can help you gain valuable benefits while you earn points for travel, but it’s likely one might be a better fit for your needs.